-- When compared to current results, there have been very strong increases in success rates for ESL learners since 2000 - Minimal level performance and pass rates have improved, but generally, ESL learners have not been able to fully meet expectations - There has been an increasing trend in the district for students to leave ESL service earlier than in the past, which may have an effect on the data - District results generally mirror those of provincial results for ESL learners, but West Vancouver ESL students tend to pass courses at a higher rate than the rest of B.C.
-That said, West Vancouver students tend to pass at minimal level, and the number scoring a C+ or higher, although improving, is below provincial averages - The new cohort of ESL students entering our secondary schools from abroad tends to have lower English language proficiency levels.
+- When compared to current results, there have been very strong increases in success rates for ESL learners since 2004 - Minimal level performance and pass rates have improved, but generally, many ESL learners have not been able to fully meet expectations - There has been an increasing trend in the district for students to leave ESL service, particularly at the secondary level, which may have a negative effect on student achievement - District results generally mirror those of provincial results for ESL learners, but West Vancouver ESL students tend to pass courses at a higher rate than the rest of B.C.
+That said, West Vancouver ESL students tend to pass at a minimal level, and the number scoring a C+ or higher, although improving, is below provincial averages for all students - The new cohort of ESL students entering our secondary schools from abroad tends to have lower English language proficiency levels.
 These students, however, expect to graduate "on time" and may rush entry into academic subjects without the required language skills necessary for success.
-This is happening on an increasingly frequent basis with students often arriving at Grade 10 age expecting to graduate in three years.
+This is happening on an increasingly frequent basis with students often arriving at Grade 10 and 11 age expecting to graduate in three years

-Increase and maintain the number of students obtaining a C+ or higher on the blended final mark (combination of school and exam mark) in English 10, Social Studies 11, English 12 and Communications 12 to above 50% by 2011
+Increase and maintain the number of students obtaining a C+ or higher on the blended final mark (combination of school and exam mark) in English 10, Social Studies 11, English 12 and Communications 12 to above 50 per cent by 2012

-- The ESL Resource teacher will continue to provide professional development for all curricular teachers in Differentiated Instruction and Differentiated Assessment to accommodate the various levels of proficiency in English of our ESL learners - The ESL Resource teacher will continue to provide professional development to all ESL teachers in order to ensure practice and assessment are aligned with Ministry of Education guidelines and policy - Continue to program ESL learners on an individual basis with school counsellors ensuring a customized program - The profile of the district as being leaders in ESL will be raised by our participation in the ESL Consortium, ESL Assessment Consortium (with UBC) Metro Network and the Ministry of Education - Remaining grant monies obtained from an Innovation Literacy Grant will be utilized to fund professional development, particularly in Differentiation, to improve ESL performance Note: These grant monies have ended.
+- The ESL Learning Support teacher will continue to provide support and professional development to all ESL teachers in order to ensure practice and assessment are aligned with Ministry of Education guidelines and policy - Continue to program ESL learners on an individual basis with secondary school counsellors ensuring a program to meet the language acquisition needs of the students - The ESL Learning Support teacher will continue to provide professional development for all curricular teachers in Differentiated Instruction and Differentiated Assessment to accommodate the various levels of proficiency in English of our ESL learners - Staff understanding of ESL issues will be enhanced by our participation in the ESL Consortium, ESL Assessment Consortium (with UBC) Metro Network and the Ministry of Education - Remaining grant monies obtained from an Innovation Literacy Grant will be utilized to fund professional development, particularly in differentiation, to improve ESL performance Note: These grant monies have ended.
 What remains will be used for Pro D and resources